 Today in Tribe History: August 11, 2006

-2006 – In a disappointing season for the Tribe, they still had their surprise moments as the Indians rallied from a 3-1 deficit in the bottom of the ninth to steal a 4-3 win from the Kansas City Royals in walk-off fashion in front of their hometown fans.
+In a disappointing season for the Tribe, they still had their surprise moments as they rallied from a 3-1 deficit in the ninth inning to steal a 4-3 win from the Kansas City Royals in walk-off fashion.

 Also on this date in Tribe History:

 1912 – Joe Jackson becomes the second player in American League history to steal home twice in one game.
 After stealing home in the first, he steals second, third, and home in the seventh inning of an 8-3 for the Cleveland Naps over the New York Highlanders.

 1919 – The Indians’ Tris Speaker scores five runs in the club’s 15-9 win over the New York Yankees, tying an AL record.